Content Marketing Metrics to Supercharge Your ROI

 2-Average-watch-time

-Clicks and Click Through Rates (CTR)
+3. Clicks and Click Through Rates (CTR)

 This content marketing metric is a gold mine when running a video ad campaign with a call-to-action button.
 In that case, tracking the number of clicks and calculating the click-through rate (CTR) becomes crucial.

-The primary objective of such campaigns is to encourage as many viewers as possible to click on the call-to-action button and visit your landing page for further information about your business, product, or service
+The primary objective of such campaigns is to encourage as many viewers as possible to click on the call-to-action button and visit your landing page for further information about your business, product, or service.

 To optimize your campaign, it’s crucial to test various call-to-action options (eventually through A/B Testing) and determine which yields the best results.
+Also, ensure the video content is captivating enough to attract viewers to click on the call-to-action.

 To measure the click-through rate, divide the number of clicks your ad receives by the total number of times your ad is displayed.
 This metric provides valuable insights into the engagement and effectiveness of your video ad campaign, helping you make data-driven decisions to improve its performance.